eapostol/ucla-demo/README.md

 # ucla-demo
-a demo repository for teaching students at UCLA aspects of GIT!
+a demo repository for teaching students at UCLA some fun aspects of GIT!